GabeScott/standard-works-vault/General Conference/1976 April - The Church Employment System.md

 There are four parts of the employment system I would like to mention this morning.
 First and foremost, the priesthood quorum; second, the ward welfare services committee and appropriate resource people; third, a stake employment resource person; and fourth, a Church Employment Center.
 Let me emphasize once again that these components come into play only after an individual and his family, with proper training by priesthood leaders and home teachers, have done what they can to solve the problem.

 The priesthood quorum is the key to the success of the whole employment program—not the paper quorum on a theoretical chart, but a group of men, active in behalf and support of one of their brothers.
-Quoting from the Welfare Services Handbook: “Quorum leaders and home teachers should watch for signs of impending economic trouble such as excessive spending, business decline, inadequate education for the present or future employment situation, and other indications of potential economic stress.”
-(Welfare Services Handbook, p.
+Quoting from the *Welfare Services Handbook:* “Quorum leaders and home teachers should watch for signs of impending economic trouble such as excessive spending, business decline, inadequate education for the present or future employment situation, and other indications of potential economic stress.” (*Welfare Services Handbook,* p.
 14.)
 They should constantly be on guard to help their assigned families when these types of circumstances appear.

 When a home teacher observes a need for employment or upgrading employment, this could be reported immediately and confidentially to the quorum president or group leader.
 In the quorum meeting, a very simple but effective way for quorum leaders to gather specific information is to label two columns on the silent roll each Sunday—one labeled “Do you know anyone who needs a job?” and the other, “Do you know of any job openings?”
 Whenever a home teacher or quorum member marks “yes” to either question, the quorum secretary should make sure the quorum leader receives the information that same day.
 The quorum leader should immediately contact the individual who reported the information for more specific details.
 Employment opportunities and needs are perishable commodities.
 Many may not survive longer than twenty-four or forty-eight hours.

-The handbook further instructs us that quorums “should assist in job retraining or vocational upgrading by recommending trade schools, apprenticeships, and on-the-job training as needed. ...
-The collective knowledge, skills, and efforts of the quorum will usually contribute to the solution of an economic problem.”
-(Welfare Services Handbook, p.
+The handbook further instructs us that quorums “should assist in job retraining or vocational upgrading by recommending trade schools, apprenticeships, and on-the-job training as needed. … The collective knowledge, skills, and efforts of the quorum will usually contribute to the solution of an economic problem.” (*Welfare Services Handbook,* p.
 14.)

 When the quorum alone cannot help the member resolve his employment problem, the quorum leader and the member should then take the problem to the next step in the employment system.
 This is called the ward welfare services committee.
 If possible, the quorum leader should also come prepared with a recommended solution.